• Skip to primary navigation

 Recipe Step-By-Step Directions:

-biscuits steps 1 and 2 photos
+Biscuits steps 1 and 2 photos.

 Use a pastry blender to cut the butter into the flour.
-Many wonders if they can use a food processor to cut the butter in.
+Many wonder if they can use a food processor to cut the butter in.
 I find a food processor overmixes the butter in, and you lose some of the flaky layers.

 Step 2: Your flour mix will look like it has crumbs, like in this photo.

-biscuits photos of steps 3 and 4
+Biscuits photos of steps 3 and 4.

 Step 3: Add the milk and mix.